ch570512/Qlockwork/Readme.md

                                     Your powersupply has to support this brightness.
 #define BRIGHTNESS_SELFTEST         Brightness of the LEDs while in testmode to not overload the powersupply.

-#define BUZZER                      Use a buzzer to make noise for alarmtime and timer.
-                                    If not defined all alarmfunctions are disabled.
-#define BUZZTIME_ALARM_1            Maximum time in seconds for alarm 1 to be active when not turned off manually.
-#define BUZZTIME_ALARM_2            Maximum time in seconds for alarm 2 to be active when not turned off manually.
-#define BUZZTIME_TIMER              Maximum time in seconds for the timer alarm to be active when not turned off manually.

 #define IR_REMOTE                   Use an IR remote control.
 #define IR_LETTER_OFF               Turns off the LED behind the IR sensor permanently.
 This improves IR reception.
 #define IR_CODE_*                   Any remote control can be used.
 6 keys are supported.